mapian-rd/ro-town/README.md

+**This project has been discontinued since [other great calculator websites](https://turugrura.github.io/tong-calc-ro-host) are now available.

 # Ro Town

 This project was originally designed for RO (Ragnarok Online) damage calculations, and its purpose remains the same.